Ozark IntelligenceOZARKINTELLIGENCE

 2. Are They Transparent About Pricing?

-Fixed-price packages are ideal for small businesses because they cap your risk.
-You know the total cost before work begins.
+Fixed-price packages are ideal for small businesses because they cap your risk: you know the total cost before work begins.
 For more on what to expect, see our guide to AI consulting costs.

 3. What's the Implementation Timeline?